hazelcast/hazelcast/docs/jet/design-docs/021-sql-rolling-upgrade.md

 During rolling upgrades, members are gracefully shut down.
 We want SQL engine to be available during this time.
-We'll add a new `JobConfig.blockShutdown` option.
+We'll add a new `JobConfig.preventShutdown` option.
 The SQL engine will enable this option for batch jobs, but not for streaming jobs.

 Jobs submitted during this time will not use the member in the shutdown process as a coordinator.
 Other members can handle new jobs, but they